-Writer and Director Nancy Meyers calls this “The Santa Barbara movie we filmed in New York.”
-The house they used for exterior shots was in the Hidden Valley area, which is about an hour south of Santa Barbara (“Filming in Santa Barbara would have been too expensive”), and the interiors for the houses and the bakery were built on a soundstage in Brooklyn.
+Writer and Director Nancy Meyers calls It’s Complicated “The Santa Barbara movie we filmed in New York.”
+The house they used for exterior shots was in the Hidden Valley area, which is about an hour south of Santa Barbara, and the interiors for the houses and the bakery were built on a soundstage in Brooklyn.

 Everything looks so warm and sunny in the movie that you’d never would guess that it was actually cold and snowing outside these soundstages during much of the filming, would you?